justincfeng/cereal.jl/docs/src/index.md

     julia> locator4b = cereal.locatorselect(4,"FHC21")

-Since four point methods generally suffer from the bifurcation problem (see Coll et al., Phys.
+Since four-point methods generally suffer from the bifurcation problem (see Coll et al., Phys.
 Rev. D 86, 084036 (2012)), these locator functions return a tuple of points.
 It should be mentioned that if one feeds ``4×5`` matrix `X`, the functions `locator4a` and `locator4b` only